 - A 3.500 GPA over all upper division UWM courses counting toward the Atmospheric Sciences major; and

 - Successful completion of at least two semesters of research and/or internship experiences.
-The research and internship experiences can include one or more of the Capstone Experience (Atm Sci 599), a directed independent study for credit (Atm Sci 699), an internship for credit (Atm Sci 695), the Atmospheric Sciences Study Abroad course (Atm Sci 297/497), undergraduate research for compensation, and participation in the Innovative Weather program at the staff level.
-The staff level of Innovative Weather is the third level of participation, coming after a pre-internship (several weeks in one semester) and an internship (one semester at 5-10 hours per week).
-Staff positions are paid, and staff members typically work around 10 hours per week during the fall or spring semesters, more in the summer session.
+These experiences can include one or more of the capstone experience (Atm Sci 599), a directed independent study for credit (Atm Sci 699), an internship for credit (Atm Sci 695), the Atmospheric Sciences Study Abroad course (Atm Sci 297/497), undergraduate research for compensation, and serving as a staff meteorologist for the Innovative Weather program.

 No formal application for Honors in the Major is necessary.
-The College of Letters and Science automatically checks to see whether a student meets these requirements when clearing the student for graduation.
+The College of Letters and Science will automatically check to see if you meet these requirements when clearing you for graduation.

 Beyond the Major

-Professionals in the Atmospheric Sciences work extensively with data.
-While our major offers several electives that emphasize data analysis, students interested in broadening their job prospects within and beyond the atmospheric sciences may wish to combine their Atmospheric Science major with added coursework or a minor/double-major in computer programming, data science, statistics, or actuarial science.
-Depending on your interests, you may also wish to consider extra coursework in geographic information studies (GIS), physics, chemistry, communication, or applied mathematics.
+Atmospheric science professionals work extensively with data.
+While our major offers several electives that emphasize data analysis, students interested in broadening their job prospects may wish to combine their Atmospheric Science major with added coursework, a minor, or a double-major in computer programming or data science.
+If you are interested in weather forecasting, broadcasting, or emergency management, you may also wish to consider extra coursework in geographic information studies (GIS) and communication.
 Students interested in opportunities beyond the major are encouraged to meet with the Atmospheric Science Program Chair to help tailor their studies accordingly.